 Eighteen percent of all 24-hour recalls collected over the fall season contained at least one traditional food (See Figure 3.5 in Chapter 3) with a wide variation between both regions and ecozones.
 At the regional level, there was a higher prevalence of traditional food in 24-hour recalls from BC (32%), Saskatchewan (21%) and Quebec (18%), while at the ecozone level, a higher prevalence was seen on recalls from the westernmost ecozones (Pacific Maritime, Montane Cordillera) and northern ecozones (Boreal Cordillera, Taiga Plains, Taiga Shield and Hudson Plains).
-Among all adults, traditional food provided an average of 4.6% of the daily calories, ranging from 0.9% in the southern ecozone of the Mixedwood Plains to 11.9% in the northwestern ecozone of the Boreal Cordillera (Figure 4.4).
-Among consumers, 25.4% of calories were from traditional food (Figure 4.5) while those eating at the 95th percentile derived over half their calories (58.4%) from traditional food (data not shown).
+Among all adults, traditional food provided an average of 3.2% of the daily calories, ranging from 0.5% in the southern ecozone of the Mixedwood Plains to 7.3% in the northwestern ecozone of the Boreal Cordillera and the western ecozone of the Pacific Maritime (Figure 4.4).
+Among consumers, 18% of calories were from traditional food (Figure 4.5) while those eating at the 95th percentile derived over half their calories (53.3%) from traditional food (data not shown).
 On days that traditional food was eaten, the intake of almost all nutrients was significantly higher while the intake of saturated fat was lower (Table 4.6).